What is a Foot Valve?

 What is the function of a strainer in a foot valve?

-A strainer keeps out or filters debris, sediments, or solid particles that may come up from the suction line, clog or jam the foot valve, and damage the pump.
+A strainer prevents debris and other solid particles from entering the suction line, which can clog the foot valve and damage the pump.
 It ensures efficient operation and a long lifespan of the valve.

 How regularly should I clean the strainer?

-Set up a routine maintenance check-up depending on factors such as the foot valve's workload, use, and how free your water is from debris.
+Schedule a routine maintenance check-up based on factors such as the foot valve's workload, usage, and the level of debris in your water.